Skatterbrainz/CMHealthCheck/Docs/Export-CMHealthCheckHTML.md

 ```

 ### -CssFilename
-CSS file path to import when Theme is set to 'Custom'
+CSS file path to import when Theme is set to 'Custom', or use AutoConfig file

 ```yaml
 Type: String